tevendale/ShowFitFile/readme.txt

 It's worth noting that, depending on the setup of your device, you may not see much difference between Moving Time and Duration, particularly if your device is set to auto-pause.

 == Upgrade Notice ==

 = 1.1.0 =
 When upgrading blocks from V1.0.0, you'll need to import the .fit file again, if you want to display the profile graph or the ascent/descent figures.

 == Changelog ==

+= 1.1.2 =
+* Position on map now correctly tracks mouse location on altitude graph
+* Improved layout of Session Summary details table for ShortCode

 = 1.1.1 =
 * Map no longer redraws when post text is edited